Terms and Conditions

 1a.
 The Terms and Conditions outlined in this document are effective upon completion of the confirmation process, as detailed in Section 4 below.
 These Terms and Conditions supersede any promises, representations and warranties, whether written or oral, made by or on behalf of the Student, the University, or Study Group.

 2a.
 “Program” refers to individual courses of study.
-Programs offered by Study Group through the Global Gateway Program (GGP) at Baylor University, which include but may not be limited to 1 Semester International Year (IY1), 2 Semester International Year (IY2) and 3 Semester International Year/Intensive English Program (IY3).
-Access to a comprehensive list of available programs offered can be found in the Student Handbook on the Important GGP Documents page.
+Programs offered by Study Group through the Global Gateway Program (GGP) at Baylor University include but may not be limited to 1-Semester International Year (IY1), 2-Semester International Year (IY2), 3-Semester International Year/Intensive English Program (IY3), 1-Semester Global Direct Program (GDP) and the 2-semester Master’s International Year (MIY).

 2b.
 “Study Plan” refers to the length of study, including all Study Group Programs to which a student is admitted.
 The initial I-20 issued to the Student will reflect the entire possible duration of time needed to complete the pathway Program.
 If the student is fully admitted to the Master’s Program a new I-20 will be issued to reflect the remaining time necessary to complete the Master’s Program.